Understanding Plumbing Vents: What Every Homeowner Should Know

 Maintaining Your Plumbing Vent System

 Regular maintenance can keep your vents clear and functioning.
-This includes roof inspections for blockages, trimming overhanging branches, installing vent caps to keep out animals and debris, and addressing plumbing issues promptly.
+This includes roof inspections for blockages, trimming overhanging branches, installing vent caps to keep out animals and debris, and promptly addressing plumbing issues.

 When to Seek Professional Help